 I use a Japanese name despite being Taiwanese.
-When I introduce myself as Kisaragi in college, sometimes people mistaken me as being Japanese.
-I think I need to at least attempt to clarify this.
+When I introduce myself as Kisaragi, sometimes people mistaken me as being Japanese.
+I think I need to at least attempt to explain this.

 Why foreign names are fine